snotskie/ttrpg/site/src/characters.md

 When you lose a violent Contest at a close distance, you may have your Attackers receive a less severe version of the same injury you received from losing the Contest.
 Then this ability cannot be activated again until you spend ③ to recharge it. *This Ability requires and extends Armored Skin.*

+### Blessed by Sentry

+When another nearby character would be the Defender in a violent Contest, before they roll, you may become the Defender in that Contest instead.
+Then this ability cannot be activated again until you spend ③ to recharge it. *This Ability requires and extends Armored Skin.*

 ---

-### Quickly Acclimated
+### Quick Acclimation

 Whenever you would fail a Check against natural effects such as weather and disease, protect yourself for $+dc2$.

+### Best Friend

+You gain access to a creature companion of your choice appropriate to the setting and within reason.
+Whenever you would fail a Check or lose a Contest while working with and alongside your companion, protect yourself.
+The amount you protect yourself by depends on the companion and the Stat used, ranging from $+0$ to $+dc4$.
+If this companion is lost, stolen, destroyed, or you lose its loyalty, replacing it may require time and effort. *This Ability requires and extends Quick Acclimation.*

 ### Blessed by Conviction

 Once per action, you may ignore the negative effects of one of your injuries or conditions.
-Then this ability cannot be activated again until you spend ③ to recharge it.  *This Ability requires and extends Quickly Acclimated.*
+Then this ability cannot be activated again until you spend ③ to recharge it.  *This Ability requires and extends Quick Acclimation.*

 ---